 The Organ Donation and Transplantation Alliance (“The Alliance”) delivers relevant, targeted and scalable learning solutions for the organ donation and transplantation community of practice – including organ procurement organizations, transplant centers and programs, and hospitals where donations occur.
 By convening members across the community of practice, it is a platform to identify emerging concepts and innovative practices, and cascading resources and educational programs of transformational quality and value.
 The Alliance is not a membership organization, but partners with leading organizations across the continuum to advance a shared mission to save and heal lives through organ donation and transplantation.

-The Organ Donation and Transplantation Alliance, commonly known as the Alliance, is a non-profit, independent organization, incorporated in 2006 for the purpose of ensuring a continued national commitment to increasing organ availability and eliminating deaths on transplant wait lists.
-The first formal organizational meeting of the Organ Donation and Transplantation Alliance Steering Committee took place in Los Angeles, CA on February 21, 2006.
+The Alliance, an independent non-profit organization, was incorporated in 2006 for the purpose of ensuring a continued national commitment to increasing organ availability and eliminating deaths on the organ transplant waitlist.
+The first formal organizational meeting of The Alliance Steering Committee took place in Los Angeles, CA on February 21, 2006.
 (Click here to read our special edition 15th Anniversary story.)

 In the last decade, the Alliance has worked with hundreds of leaders across the donation and transplantation community to develop a broad collection of learning solutions, based on the insights and effective practices from leaders in the field, to cascade knowledge to thousands of professionals in the practices.
 The tools, resources, professional development programs and learning opportunities are structured to continuously advance our field, ultimately saving and healing lives.